brenolf/jacu/README.md

 Note that this command will erase **every** tuple present in the last batch.
 Also, in order to rollback to work properly, the the set of the attributes defined in the seed must be a [superkey](https://en.wikipedia.org/wiki/Superkey) of the model and must contain only immutable data.

+## Trivia

+Jacu is the name of [a bird](https://en.wikipedia.org/wiki/Rusty-margined_guan) that lives in South America and eats coffee seeds.

 ## License
 MIT